10 Marvelous Moon Crafts and Activities For Kids

 - NASA video (see below)

 Steps: Watch the NASA video and recreate the motions with your supplies.
-Teach kids that the moon gradually rotates around the Earth and takes about 1 month to complete its orbit.
-Meanwhile, the Earth spins on its axis and also rotates around the sun.
+Teach kids that the moon gradually rotates around the Earth and takes about one month to complete its orbit.
+Meanwhile, the Earth spins on its axis and rotates around the sun.

 For multicultural learning, read about moon-related holidays: